Huang Jiguang

 Huang Jiguang (黄继光 (Huáng Jìguāng); January 18, 1931 – October 19, 1952) was a highly-decorated Chinese soldier, considered a war hero for sacrificing himself to block an enemy machine gun emplacement with his body during the Korean War.

 Early life

 Huang was born in Sichuan Province in 1931.
 His mother was Deng Fangzhi and brother was Huang Jishu.
 In March 1951, Huang decided to join the People's Volunteer Army to serve in the Korean War.

 After joining the war, Huang became a runner and was later awarded the Meritorious Service, Third Class for his bravery.

 Death

 At the Battle of Triangle Hill in October 1952, Huang's unit was tasked with destroying an enemy blockhouse.
 According to official accounts, Huang hurled himself against a machine gun slit on the blockhouse after running out of ammunition.
 Though he was promptly killed by the gun, his body managed to block enemy fire, allowing Chinese forces to advance and overrun the position.

-In one version of the story, it was also claimed that Huang's final action was specifically inspired by the Soviet war film Private Aleksandr Matrosov, which was in turn based on the real-life exploits of Alexander Matrosov during World War II.
+According to later recollections, Huang had seen the film and expressed admiration for Matrosov; some accounts therefore present his sacrifice as inspired by Matrosov.